Every Granola feature — plus offline SQLite cross-meeting search, attendee timelines, and a MEMO pipeline runner no other Granola tool has.

 - Transcript missing for a recent meeting — Granola hasn’t flushed it yet.
 Run warm --launch to bring it forward in the GUI, wait 30 s, then re-run preflight.

-- stats / talktime returns empty rows — Auto-refresh runs
+- stats / talktime returns empty rows — The local store has no rows for that window.
+Hydrate it:

 Sources & Inspiration